Pathfinder: Wrath of the Righteous finds a digital publisher: Meta

 Pathfinder: Wrath of the Righteous is a digital adaptation of the tabletop RPG campaign of the same name.
 It builds on the work Owlcat did with Pathfinder: Kingmaker.
 It uses the same engine with all the improvements that the studio made after the release of Kingmaker.
 And it has new classes and mechanics, such as the Cavalier (with a mount) and mythic character paths for Angels and Liches.
 Other improvements include a camera that rotates (something sorely missing from Kingmaker), better weather effects, and more details for NPC character models.

-Pathfinder: Kingmaker has sold more than 1.2 million copies on PC and console as of 2020, helping Owlcat raise $1 million in funding from GEM Capital in 2019.
+Pathfinder: Kingmaker (combined with Outward) has sold more than 1.2 million copies on PC and console as of 2020 for Koch Media, helping Owlcat raise $1 million in funding from GEM Capital in 2019.

+Update, 7:48 a.m.
+Pacific on Wednesday: Owlcat clarified that the 1.2 million copies sold figure is actually the combined sales figures for Pathfinder: Kingmaker and Outward.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: